adrianobrito/buzz/README.md

 You have 3 ways of handle a collection on Buzz:

 * Basic Collection: Handles the collection as a basic collection that runs on a Single Thread.
-Use the operation `collection()` to work with yout collection as a basic collection.
+Use the operation `collection()` to work with your collection as a basic collection.
 * Synchronized Collection: Handles the collection as a Thread-Safe collection, and locks an element when it is acessed.
-Use the operation `syncCollection()` to work with yout collection as a synchronized collection.
+Use the operation `syncCollection()` to work with your collection as a synchronized collection.
 * Asynchronized Collection: Begin a thread to access each element of a list.
 It's appropriate to use when the access of each element of collection consumes some time.
-Use the operation `asyncCollection()` to work with yout collection as a synchronized collection.
+Use the operation `asyncCollection()` to work with your collection as a synchronized collection.

 To use Buzz, you need to use one of these handlers.